BasicVariable/Island-Utilities-DOCS-/README.md

 Specific user format - <@DISCORDID>
 Specific role format - <@&ROLEID>

+> "notifiy_inbounds"
+When set to true the bot will check for new inbounds and inbound wins

+> "rs_wins_int"
+The time in seconds the bot has to wait before restating cached "win" trade

 > "check_outbounds"
 When set to true the bot will check outbounds for losses

 > "cache_interval"
-The amount of time, in seconds, in which the bot will cache new outbound trades
+The amount of time, in seconds, in which the bot will cache new outbound/inbound trades

 > "check_interval"
-The amount of time, in seconds, in which the bot will check cached outbounds for losses
+The amount of time, in seconds, in which the bot will check cached outbounds/inbounds

 > "profit_deviance"
-The minimum amount of value from what the bot would offer for the outbound to be declined EX -> Original offer: 15k for 15.5k | Offer after 2hrs: 15k for 15.2k If the bot was set to decline at 200 profit deviance this trade would be declined
+The minimum amount of value from what the bot would offer for the outbound to be declined or inbound to be notified EX -> Original offer: 15k for 15.5k | Offer after 2hrs: 15k for 15.2k If the bot was set to decline at 200 profit deviance this trade would be declined or no longer alerted as a win with the inbound checker

+> "avoid_younger_then"
+The number of seconds the bot has to wait before checking a trade (from the moment it was cached) EX -> a trade was cached at 6:18
+If this option was set to wait 60 seconds before checking a newly cached trade it wouldn't check it for a loss

+> "avoid_older_then"
+How old a trade has to be, in seconds, for the outbound checker to no longer check it for losses

 > "min_under"
 The minimum amount an item has to be under rap for the bot to revalue the item (in outbounds)